simongravelle/nmrformd/docs/source/theory/best-practice.rst

 .. container:: justify

-    NMR relaxation measurements are sensitive to the box size, as small systems are known to suffer from finite-size effects.
+    NMR relaxation measurements are sensitive to the finite-size effects that can occur with small simulation boxes :cite:`grivetNMRRelaxationParameters2005`.

 .. container:: justify

-    As an illustration, the NMR relaxation rate :math:`R_1` was measured for water with different number of molecules :math:`N`, with :math:`N \in [100,\,10000]`.
+    As an illustration, the NMR relaxation rate :math:`R_1` was measured for water with different number of molecules :math:`N \in [100,\,10000]`, which correspond to equilibrium box size of lateral sizes :math:`L \in [1.4,\,6.7]\,\text{nm}`.
+    Our results show that the inter-molecular
+    relaxation rate :math:`R_1^\text{inter}` is sensitive to the box size even for the largest boxes considered here.
+Note that :math:`R_1^\text{intra}`, which is the dominant contribution to :math:`R_1` for water at ambient temperature, is barely affected by the box size and therefore the resulting error induced on :math:`R_1` remains small in this case.

 .. image:: ../figures/illustrations/bulk-water/effect_L_on_R1-dark.png
     :class: only-dark